AwalaApp/specs/rs008-cogrpc.md

 ## Acknowledgement Messages

 A node sending cargo MUST attach a UUID4 to each individual message.
-The recipient MUST attach such identifier to each acknowledgement message.
+The recipient MUST attach such an identifier to each acknowledgement message.

 ## Protocol Buffers Package Definition